em-cl/IoT-Project/README.md

 - Install the Required software
 - Install the Required templates
 - Install the Required extensions
+  - Setting up Pico WH
+    - Update the firmware on the Raspberry Pi Pico WH:
+      - Download the firmware for Micro Phyton https://micropython.org/download/rp2-pico-w/ pick the latest under releases.
+      - connect the micro usb first in the pico, then hold the BOOTSEL button while connecting the other end of the cable to a usb port on your computer.
+      - the driver RPI-RP2 for the Pico should appear in the file explorer, drag the .uf2 firmware  into the driver and wait for the drive to automatically  disconnect.

+>After this you can start codeing in MicroPhyton on the pico.

   - Setting up the projects in the **.Net stack**
     - In Visual studio Create a empty solution
     - Add a empty folders source and Test inside the solutions